aschuerch/MBBI_ComputerPracticum/_episodes/11-SecretionPrediction.md

 - " "
 ---

+# Protein secretion prediction

+SignalP is a neural network–based method which can discriminate signal peptides from transmembrane regions.
+A signal peptide is the N-terminal part of a protein that is targeted to the secretory pathway in pro- and eukaryotes.
+In prokaryotes, translocation takes place across the cytoplasmic membrane (inner membrane in Gram-negative bacteria), and the process can happen during or after translation.

+However the presence of a signal peptide does not necessarily mean that the protein is secreted to the extracellular environment—it only means that it enters the secretory pathway.
+The protein could have one or more transmembrane helices downstream of the signal peptide and therefore be retained in the membrane.
+In Gram-negative bacteria, the protein could be retained in the peri plasm, or be inserted into the outer membrane as a β-barrel transmembrane protein.
+In Gram-positive bacteria, the protein could be attached to the cell wall.
+In general signal peptides have three regions:
+ - an N-terminal n-region of variable length characterized by positive charge
+ - a central h-region of at least 7 hydrophobic residues\
+ - a C-terminal c-region of typically 3-7 polar residues.

+Positions –1 and –3 relative to the cleavage site are occupied by small uncharged residues; in bacteria predominantly Alanine.
+SPs of Gram-positive bacteria tend to be longer than those of Gram-negative bacteria.

 # Bioinformatics workflows

 When working with high-throughput sequencing data, the raw reads you get off of the sequencer will need to pass